Story “A LITTLE FLEETING STAR”, by Milcíades Joel Zaragoza Burgos.

 At that moment everyone was ready to help her, especially the girls.

 They put her to sit down in a chair right in the center and in the front part of the classroom.
 I took the opportunity to sit as close to her as I could, just behind, in the next row.
 Approximately 70% of the children were new to me because they had come from the most different schools.
 I was about to turn 10, while most were barely 8 or 9 years old.
-Unfortunately, the fact is that I had to repeat a grade in the previous year, but that setback had its good side, once it allowed me to feel somewhat superior to my colleagues.
+Unfortunately, the fact is that I had to repeat a grade in the previous year, but that setback had its good side, once it allowed me to feel somewhat superior to my classmates.
 My father was a prosperous farmer, and this also made me feel wealthier than my new friends.

 So, everything conspired to turn me into a young leader.

 Lorena had curly, light brown hair.
 The impression was that her folks had never cut her hair, once it was so thin.
 And they were even brighter in the sun.
 That hair, plus the blue and white uniform, used to transmit me the little angel image that I admired so much.
-She had a very beautiful face and large honey-colored eyes, she was thin and gave the impression of an uncommon delicacy, with a certain amount of fragility, which used to make everyone to want to give her some support.
+She had a very beautiful face and large honey-colored eyes, she was thin and gave the impression of an uncommon delicacy, with a certain amount of fragility, which used to make everyone want to give her some support.

 After her father greeted all of us, he said goodbye and left.
 So I quickly made a decision of walking to the front of the blackboard.
 I jumped onto the teacher’s table and yelled to get everyone’s attention: